 Finally, Lemlist is one of the few QuickMail alternatives to offer inbox warmup services.
 Which would be great if they didn’t charge extra for that.

-Woodpecker, if deliverability is not that important to you.
+A QuickMail alternative for when deliverability is not that important to you: Woodpecker

 Woodpecker lets you send your emails out from an intuitive interface.
 For people who have no desire to figure things out, that can be a big plus.

 It's also one of the few QuickMail alternatives that won't be charging you per seat.
 Props to them.

 When it comes to delivering cold emails, though, we hear people complain about having their inboxes flagged and inconsistent delivery.